DarekGit/mAP/README.md

-#example of mAP implementation for object detection
+#Example of mAP implementation for object detection